Alex Trebek: Philanthropy and activism

 Trebek was a longtime philanthropist and activist.
 He was active with multiple charities, including World Vision Canada, United Service Organizations and the United Negro College Fund.
 For World Vision, Trebek travelled to many developing countries with World Vision projects, taping reports on the group's efforts on behalf of children around the world.
 He and the Jeopardy! crew became involved with the United Service Organizations in 1995, appearing on several military bases throughout the world, both in an attempt to find contestants and as a morale booster for the troops.
 While genuinely supportive of the cause throughout his life, Trebek has said that he believes he initially got involved with the UNCF in the 1980s because — due to the afro, mustache, and "very dark tan" that he sported at the time — Trebek was often confused for being a Black man and so was invited to take part in the organization's telethons.

 Trebek also donated 74 acre of open land in the Hollywood Hills to the Santa Monica Mountains Conservancy in 1998.
 He was later awarded one of the American Foundation for the Blind's six yearly Access Awards for his role in accommodating Jeopardy! champion Eddie Timanus.
 Trebek hosted the annual The Great Canadian Geography Challenge in Canada.
 He hosted the National Geographic Bee in the United States for 25 years, stepping down in 2013.
-He also served on the advisory board of U.S. English, an organization that supports making English the official language of the United States.
+Trebek also served on the advisory board of U.S. English, an organization that supports making English the official language of the United States.

 In 2016, Trebek donated $5 million to the University of Ottawa to fund the Alex Trebek Forum for Dialogue, the objective of which is "to expose students to a wide range of diverse views, through speeches, public panels, events and lectures by University of Ottawa researchers, senior government officials and guests speakers from around the world."
 His gifts to the university, which at the time totaled $7.5 million, also fund a Distinguished Speaker Series, which has included a presentation by Nobel laureate Leymah Gbowee, introduced by Trebek.
 In 2017, he funded the Alex Trebek Leadership Award at the University of Ottawa, an annual $10,000 award to a summa cum laude graduate who has also demonstrated community leadership.
 By October 2020, Trebek's contributions to the University of Ottawa totaled around $10 million.

 In March 2020, Trebek donated $100,000 to Hope of the Valley Rescue Mission, a homeless shelter in Los Angeles, which replaced the Skateland skating rink.
 It was subsequently named the Trebek Center.

 Trebek owned his own wardrobe, consisting of dozens of outfits and hundreds of neckties.
 In February 2021, Trebek's son, Matthew, donated the wardrobe to The Doe Fund, in keeping with a statement Trebek had made on his last day of taping.